SkylineCommunications/Skyline.DataMiner.Utils.DOM/README.md

 ### Caching

-The 'DomCache' class can be used to store DOM instances and definitions in memory.
+The `DomCache` class can be used to store DOM instances and definitions in memory.
 When an object is retrieved for the first time, it will be fetched from DataMiner and stored in memory.
 For subsequent requests with the same ID, the cached object is retrieved directly from memory.
 This will improve the performance, in scenarios where the same object is retrieved multiple times from DOM.

  ```cs